• Skip to primary navigation

 Note that venison is a wild meat that is prone to different kinds of diseases.

-Therefore, it's crucial to cook properly to kill off the bacteria.
+Therefore, it's important to cook properly to kill off the bacteria.

 Avoid having this meat raw as it's likely to contain harmful parasites or worms.